 Cybersecurity is more than just a trendy headline.
 There's a reason the topic is making its way to every board room across the globe.
 Technology has become a powerful weapon that — when used by the wrong people — can do tremendous damage to infrastructure on a national scale, but also crippling damage to a business in the form of productivity loss, compromised data, harm to reputation and financial devastation.
 Did you know that in 2016, ransomware became a billion dollar industry?
-Now is the time for you to evaluate your business's cybersecurity posture, if you're not already doing so.
+Now is the time for you to evaluate your business's cybersecurity posture and need for a cyber security consultant, if you're not already doing so.
 We'll be bringing you tips and news to help your business keep up-to-date on cyber threats and ways to protect your business, data and employees.
 To start, here are three tools your business can implement to boost your cybersecurity posture.

 1. Microsoft's Active Directory Premium